 Leave a comment

-I Found God today in a beautiful song with a meaningful picture.
+I Found God today in fond memories.

 Leave a comment